Silvestre08/Microservices/Messaging/README.md

 We can configure endpoints to specify different things like transport, subscriptions, concurrency and Prefetch limits, retry policies, etc

 And endpoints is then somtehing that abstract the phisical messaging infrastrucure.
 It provides the mechanism for sending, receiving, or publish messages to a transport in a transport agnostic way.

+## Mass transit

+The framework that abstracts the complexity of dealing with messaging apis and infrastructure.
+It is like the repository pattern for database: we can have azure service bus, rabbit mq, amazon sqs with minimal code changes.
+It has buuilt in retry polocies, message serialization (we only define the message contracts and mass transit handles the deserialization for us), It also has a middleware pipeline that enable us to plug in and out logging , auth , monitoring and management.
+It also supports testing of message based application through its testing harness.